sisihagen/website/content/en/blog/2019/08/nazi-helpers-and-jews-haters-get-monuments.md

 title: "Nazi helpers and Jews haters get monuments"
 date: 2019-08-25
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Netanyahu visits Ukraine, where the president and prime minister are Jewish.
 They attribute the Holocaust only to others."
-draft: false
 lang: en
 cover: "society"
 ---